nwthomas/egg-lang/README.md

-# egg-lang
+# EGG LANGUAGE

-The Egg programming language
+The Egg programming language inspired by the [Eloquent JavaScript](https://eloquentjavascript.net/12_language.html#p_aBKAId2dD2) chapter on creating your own language.